 The Nutritional Medicine Journal (NMJ) is a specialist peer-reviewed scientific publication related to the application of personalised dietary interventions, foods, dietary factors, and nutritional supplements in clinical practice.

-Topics include clinical nutrition, personalised nutrition, lifestyle medicine in the context of nutritional medicine, micronutrients, amino acids, fatty acids, phytochemicals, probiotics, prebiotics, and functional beverages and foods.
+Topics include clinical nutrition, personalised nutrition, lifestyle medicine in the context of

 The aim of the NMJ is to provide health professionals with authoritative and scientifically accurate articles on topics in nutritional medicine.